 Canary Seed – It provides a quick energy boost for your budgies.
 And it can be a complete diet for your birds, even though it is too low in protein.

-Millet Seed – It also provides a quick energy boost, and it is a low-fat, high-card seed.
+Millet Seed – It also provides a quick energy boost and is a low-fat, high-card seed.
 It is important for your budgie’s nails, tendons, and nervous system because it contains silica.

 What Vegetables Can Budgies Eat?

-Add vegetables to your budgie’s diet because vegetables contain antioxidants and nutrients, which can boost the immune system of your bird.
+Add vegetables to your budgie’s diet because vegetables contain antioxidants and nutrients, which can boost your bird’s immune system.
 Here are some of the vegetables you can give your budgies: